Homeland Security announces "Operation Midway Blitz" amid ICE operations in Chicago

 Spokeswoman Tricia McLaughlin said the operation "will target the worst of the worst criminal illegal aliens in Chicago."

-The department did not specify how long the operation is expected to last.
+"We are concerned about potential militarized immigration enforcement without due process because of ICE's track record of detaining and deporting American citizens and violating the human rights of hundreds of detainees," Johnson said in a statement.
+"There are more than 500 documented incidents of human rights abuses at detention facilities since Trump took office, including deaths of detainees and alleged cases of sexual abuse of minors by federal immigration agents.
+Because of these incidents and more, we remain opposed to militarized immigration enforcement that runs afoul of the Constitution in our city."

+The mayor urged anyone concerned about the immigration crackdown in Chicago to visit a "know your rights" resource hub on the city's website, at Chicago.gov/KYR.

-The move comes after President Trump, in a post on Truth Social on Saturday, invoked imagery from the movie "Apocalypse Now" and wrote, "'I love the smell of deportations in the morning ...'
+The announcement of the immigration operation in Chicago comes after President Trump, in a post on Truth Social on Saturday, invoked imagery from the movie "Apocalypse Now" and wrote, "'I love the smell of deportations in the morning ...'
 Chicago about to find out why it's called the Department of WAR."

 Sen. Dick Durbin of Illinois, the top Democrat on the Senate Judiciary Committee, accused the Trump administration of ramping up its campaign "to arrest hardworking immigrants with no criminal convictions."